How to Train Total Recall (Without Arnold Schwarzenegger)

 Long Line Time

-Once your Flexi work is solid and recall’s bang-on every time, you can graduate to a long line — a fixed-length leash that just drags behind the dog.
+Once your Flexi work is solid and recall’s bang-on every time, you can graduate to a long line — a fixed-length leash that can be dropped and just drags behind the dog.

 You’re giving the dog even more freedom now, but you’ve still got that backup if they make a dodgy choice.
 Run the same recall drills as before, keep the vibe relaxed, and reward any good decision to come back.